-Sumter is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Sumter isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sumter are a mix of both white- and blue-collar jobs.
 Overall, Sumter is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Sumter who work in office and administrative support (12.35%), sales jobs (9.97%), and food service (8.03%).

-The citizens of Sumter are slightly better educated than the national average of 21.84% for all cities and towns, with 24.03% of adults in Sumter having a bachelor's degree or advanced degree.
+The education level of Sumter citizens is a little higher than the average for US cities and towns: 24.03% of adults in Sumter have at least a bachelor's degree.

 The per capita income in Sumter in 2018 was $23,883, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $95,532 for a family of four.
 However, Sumter contains both very wealthy and poor people as well.

 Sumter is an extremely ethnically-diverse city.
 The people who call Sumter home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sumter residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Sumter include Irish, German, English, European, and Italian.

 The most common language spoken in Sumter is English.
 Other important languages spoken here include Spanish and Polish.